Making animated IMVU pets using Blender - advanced Prep & Export

 This is distinct from the section above about bone positions as this is related to what the pet does rather than where it does it.
 What this means is that there are two types of 'movement' achievable with pets;

-Although both do require an 'action' (animation) be present before exporting anything from Blender to CAL3D for use in IMVU, the latter is a little more involved as it means creating 'extended' animation's that progress along the timeline for several seconds or minutes depending on the desired results.
-Note that the only difference between an animated item and anything else is simply related to using more keyframes and more time to carry out a movement or motion and then using that information in IMVU.
+Design note: the only difference between an animated item and anything else is simply related to using more keyframes and more time to carry out a movement or motion and then using the resulting *.XAF file in IMVU.

 Exporting the Pets animation's ^

-At the end of this process there will be a number of different *.xaf files, each one being a specific export of a particular animation action.
-These new files now need to be put together in IMVUs Previewer tool.
+Once the options are set click the "Export to Cal3D for IMVU" button top-right to complete the process.
+Repeat the steps above for each individual Action/animation that's needed.
+At the end of this process there will be a number of different *.xaf files, each one being a specific export of a particular animation Action.
+These new files now need to be put together in IMVU's Create Mode.

 Design note: when exporting from Blender 2.49 similar settings are required; a file path has to be manually entered (files save to project folder by default); a 'scale' ("S") value ("0" disables and exports actual size); a 'framerate ("F") if an animation is being exported (defaults to "25"); the "Export to XML" setting enabled to ensure text-based output (compiles a binary file otherwise unusable in IMVU); and "X" through "_RF" being active to ensure properly formatted "X__" files.